mjao1/cnn-fpga/README.md

 5. Draw a digit on the 28×28 grid
 6. Press **Send**

-Once the TX LED turns off, the predicted class displays on the board’s 7-segment display.
+Once the TX LED turns off, inference begins and the predicted class displays on the board’s 7-segment display.

 ## Project Structure